XENON1T/pax/README.rst

 Installing pax
 ==============

 There are two ways to install pax.
 Either method will automatically try to install any python packages pax depends on -- although we hope you installed the most important ones already (see above).
 If a module does not install, try using `conda` or `pip` to install missing dependencies.

-**Do NOT do this on Midway/Stockholm: you risk messing up its central pax installation!** If you want to intall your own pax for developing, try installing it locally or on xecluster.
+**WARNING: If you are working with a central installation of Anaconda, e.g. on Midway, Stockholm, or xecluster, there is a risk of overwriting the central installation (we are still working out some permissions issues)!** To avoid this, make sure you are either using your own installation of Anaconda or have created a new environment by replacing <environment_name> in the instructions above.

-Option 1: user installation
+Option 1: User installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this option the pax code will be hidden away somewhere deep in python's directory structure so you won't accidentally look at it and learn our dangerous secrets.
 Also, you will only be able to update pax after we make a new release (about once a month).
 If this appeals to you, run::

     pip install git+https://github.com/XENON1T/pax.git

-To update to a newer version, add ` --upgrade`` to the command above.
+To update to a newer version, add ` --upgrade`` to the command above (or just run the same command again).

-Option 2: developer installation
+Option 2: Developer installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this option you'll know where the code is, so you can look at it, play with it, and if you change anything you don't need to reinstall for your changes to take effect...
 However, be aware you are using the very latest ('nightly') version of pax, which may contain more bugs (but often contains less bugs).

 First `cd` to the folder you want pax to be installed.
 Then run::

     git clone https://github.com/XENON1T/pax.git
-    source activate pax
+    source activate <environment_name>  # Make sure you specify your own environment
+                                        # when using a central installation of Anaconda
     cd pax
     python setup.py develop